Do you want to translate your WordPress site into multiple languages?

 2. Create Multilingual WordPress Website Using WPML

-WPML (short for WordPress Multi-lingual) is one of the oldest and most popular WordPress multilingual plugin.
+WPML (short for WordPress Multi-lingual) is one of the oldest and most popular WordPress multilingual plugins.

 WPML will automatically detect your WordPress site’s language.
 You can change it here now if you want.

 After that click on the next button to continue.

 On the next screen, you will be asked to select the languages you want to enable on your site.
 Simply select the languages from the list that you want to add to your site.

 You can always add or remove languages later if you need them.
 Once you have selected the languages, click on the Next button.

 Now you will be asked to add a language switcher to your site.
 This language switcher will allow your users to choose a language to view content in their preferred language.